Free Printable: Low Carb & Keto Food ListGet It Now

 I have so many recipes that call for a keto marinara sauce without added sugar, and while there are store-bought options available, many readers have asked me how to make it at home.
 So, here it is: The perfect, easy low carb keto spaghetti sauce!

-While this sauce is certainly a classic choice for keto pasta or zucchini noodles, there are many other ways to enjoy it beyond just a keto pasta sauce.
+While this sauce is certainly a classic choice for keto pasta, zucchini noodles, and even zucchini spaghetti, there are many other ways to enjoy it beyond just a keto pasta sauce.
 Keto pizza is a common use for it, but the sauce is cooked, unlike a regular keto pizza sauce.
 I also have a full list of other uses at the bottom of this post.

 Many spaghetti sauces use sugar to balance the acidity from tomatoes.
 Instead of sugar, I’m using my favorite all-purpose sweetener: Besti Monk Fruit Allulose Blend!
 Since it measures and tastes like sugar (but contains 0 grams of net carbs), it’s perfect for sauces.
 Most importantly, it dissolves easily — unlike most substitutes — so your sauce will have no gritty texture.